ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

 ---

 Before building a progressive web app (PWA), we need to understand what exactly that means.
-Throughout my research on progressive web apps, I found many different definitions with a common theme.
-Web applications that provide a native experience.
+Throughout my research on progressive web apps, I found many different definitions with a common theme; web applications that provide a native experience.
 This means your application must be installable from your browser onto the users' device.
 Before a user can install the application it must meet three baseline criteria.
 To be considered a PWA, each application must have a service worker, a web app manifest, and to be served over HTTPS.

 A service worker is similar to other scripts running in your HTML with one key difference.
 This javascript file has no access to the DOM and that is because service workers provide instructions to the browser that are executed before a request is ever sent.
 Having access to intercept all requests on your domain is dangerous, but that is why service workers also have the extra requirements of a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and being served over HTTPS.